zishengwu/vlm-ocr-webui/README.md

 4. Access the application: [http://localhost:3000](http://localhost:3000)

+    **Note:** The `.env.local` file is only needed for local development.
+Docker deployment uses environment variables defined in `docker-compose.yml`.

 ## 📖 How to Use

-1. Open your browser and go to [http://localhost:3000](http://localhost:3000).
+1.  **Access the Application**: Open your browser and go to [http://localhost:3000](http://localhost:3000).

+2.  **Configure API Settings**:
+    - If you have configured environment variables, the default API configuration will be automatically loaded.
+    - Click the "Add API Configuration" button to add additional API endpoints.
+    - Use the eye icon to toggle API key visibility for security.
+    - Select from predefined models or enter a custom model name.

+3.  **Upload and Process**:
-2. Click the upload area to select a PDF file.
+    - Click the upload area to select a PDF file.
-3. The system will automatically process the PDF and display the recognition progress and results in real-time.
+    - The system will automatically process the PDF using all configured APIs.
+    - View the recognition progress and results in real-time.

+4.  **Review Results**:
+    - Compare results from different API configurations.
+    - Select the best result for each page.
+    - Combine selected results into a final document.

-4. In the results area, you can view, copy, or download the recognized content in Markdown format.
+5.  **Export**: In the results area, you can view, copy, or download the recognized content in Markdown format.

 ## 🤝 Contributing